 I decided to go with one L in the name for branding reasons.
 First off, if you searched the name with two L's, you would of course be getting programming stuff and not my stuff.
 Secondly, I thought the two L's would kind of be too "busy" / might be kind of hard to read if the text was small, or you're seeing it from a distance.
-So I thought one L would improve readability, and look more like a username.
-It's kind of neat and tidy isn't it? idk
+So I thought one L would improve readability, and look more like neat tidy a username.

-Now, for the nerds out there who probably are like; "Well null with a single L is referring to the null character itself, rather than an object that is null, which is what most people mean."
+Now, for the one nerd out there who is probably like; "Well null with a single L is referring to the null character / byte itself, rather than an object that is null, which is what most people mean when talking about null."
 Yes, I know, but again, branding reasons ok?
-In away, it still works because I was trying to enter in a Null Character as apart of the username (\0), soo...
-One L for branding reasons, and readability in certain fonts and font sizes. ¯\_(ツ)_/¯
+In away, it still works because I was trying to enter in a Null Character / Byte as apart of the username (\0), soo...
+One L for branding reasons, and readability. ¯\_(ツ)_/¯

-Anyway.
-I'm a guy who makes electronic music.
+Anyway, I'm a guy who makes electronic music (how original).
 I started around the age of 10 or so, but the songs weren't really good.
 I was mostly just messing around, didn't really know how to structure songs and such.
-I eventually searched for tips and tutorials and actually put effort into making songs.
+I eventually searched for tips and tutorials and actually put (some) effort into making songs.
 And now we have this.
 Enjoy!
 I also livestream sometimes on Twitch.
 My friends and I are also trying to make our own video games, under the name "Xendric Interactive".

-One of my favorite synthesizers is Serum (wow, how original), and Vital.
+One of my favorite synthesizers is Serum (wow, how original).
 I've collected a few drum pack samples over the years, I don't even remember where I got some of them anymore.
 I also have a few Vengeance packs too. (oof)